ivogeorg/ce-learning-progression-004-external-leds-part1/learning-progression-with-la-schema.md

    -----------
          10101
    +        0|
-   +   10101||
+       10101||
    -----------
        1101001
 ```

+**TODO: Table (needed as example for 3.2.4)**

 ##### Instruction set architecture

 The most basic _operations_ the processor executes.
-Note that operations are a very high abstraction level relative to electric signals and bit-states, which are part of the physical hardware of the computing device, but they are the lowest abstraction level in software.
-This is where the hardware and software stack meet.
+Note that operations are a very high abstraction level relative to electric signals and bit-states, which are part of the physical hardware of the computing device, and thus, the hardware stack.
+At the same time, operations are the _lowest abstraction level_ in the software stack.
+This is where the hardware and software stack intersect.

 ##### Registers

-Small number of very fast memory locations, deep inside the processor, used in the execution of a processor's instructions.
+Small number of very fast memory locations, deep inside the processor, used in the execution of the processor's instructions.
+They hold instructions, operands, results, and control state.

 #### 2. Apply